MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 > The 48-digit recovery password isn't available in FIPS-compliance mode.

 > [!IMPORTANT]
-> To prevent data loss, you must have a way to recover BitLocker encryption keys.
-If you don't allow both recovery options, you must enable the backup of BitLocker recovery information to AD DS.
+> To prevent data loss, there must be a way to recover BitLocker encryption keys.
+If both recovery options are not allowed, backup of BitLocker recovery information to AD DS must be enabled.
 Otherwise, a policy error occurs.

 ### Store BitLocker recovery information in Active Directory Domain Services (Windows Server 2008 and Windows Vista)